Key InsightIndependent discovery suggests biological truth

 Fasting as Universal Practice

 Every spiritual tradition includes deliberate periods of food restriction.
 Not one exception in the historical record.
 The Orthodox Christian calendar prescribes 180-200 fasting days per year.
-Theravada Buddhist monks eat nothing after noon — every day.
+Theravada Buddhist monks eat nothing after noon, every day.
 Ramadan requires dawn-to-sunset fasting for thirty days.
-Yom Kippur demands twenty-five hours of complete abstention.
+Yom Kippur demands twenty-five hours of complete abstention — hunger the hinge on which the deepest reckoning turns.
 Indigenous vision quests begin with extended fasts.
 Hindu Ekadashi occurs twice monthly.

 The rationale varies by tradition: combat gluttony, heighten spiritual awareness, share with the poor, prepare for communion.
-But the practice is identical.
+The somatic structure is shared.
 Periodic emptiness.
 Deliberate hunger.
-The no that precedes the yes.
+The body's boundary becomes the teacher.

 Modern research explains the convergence.
-Fasting triggers autophagy — cellular self-cleaning.
-It induces ketosis — metabolic flexibility.
-It rests the digestive system.
-It resets insulin sensitivity.
-The monks did not know these words.
-But they knew the results.
+Fasting triggers autophagy : cellular self-cleaning : induces ketosis and metabolic flexibility, rests the digestive system, and resets insulin sensitivity and ghrelin signalling.
+The monks did not know these metabolic terms.
+But they knew the somatic results: clarity, reduced reactivity, restored capacity for attention and prayer.

 Orthodox: 180-200 days/year